 Design thinking has now become another corporate buzzword.
-With big names like Apple, Microsoft and IBM recruiting in-house design thinking teams to unearth innovation and create possible solutions for human-centric problems, at Xobin, we wanted to unravel and present to our customers as to how design thinking in recruitment could bring in “value proposition” to the table.
+With big names like Apple, Microsoft, and IBM recruiting in-house design thinking teams to unearth innovation and create possible solutions for human-centric problems, at Xobin, we wanted to unravel and present to our customers as to how design thinking in recruitment could bring in “value proposition” to the table.

-Simply put, design thinking is a method of solving complex problems using a structured innovative process aimed at providing solutions to human-centric problems.
+Simply put, design thinking is a method of solving complex problems using a structured innovation process aimed at providing solutions to human-centric problems.
 First off, let’s pen down the process involved in design thinking and see how we could relate it to recruitment.

 Major problems faced by recruiters